There is something morally broken when public sympathy gathers around the accused while the victims become background details.

 NewJeans’ case raises a harder question beyond contract law: what happens when a company can keep artists as hostages without truly moving them forward?
 (L-R: Danielle, Minji, Hyein, Hanni, and Haerin.
 Photo credits: CNN Style)

-NewJeans (Danielle, Minji, Hyein, Hanni, and Haerin) is the only Korean girl group I genuinely like.
+NewJeans (Danielle, Minji, Hyein, Hanni, and Haerin) is the only Korean girl group I genuinely like (besides Blackpink).

 That is not meant as a sweeping insult against the Korean music industry.
 Obviously, that industry knows how to produce polished performers, massive fandoms, and global pop moments.
 But NewJeans felt different to me from the start.
 Their music, styling, pacing, visual identity, and overall packaging seemed superior to what the industry usually offers.
 They did not feel like another interchangeable product from the machine.
 They had a distinct atmosphere.
 Their songs had restraint — a rare confidence in not overproducing every moment.
 Their image had clarity.
 Their appeal was not built on noise, spectacle, or forced intensity.
 They felt fresh, confident, and unusually well-formed.